opendatatrentino/semtext/docs/README.md

 ### UML diagram

-SemText contains sentences, which in turn can contain terms.
-Each term has a meaning status, and possibly a selected meaning and a list of alternative meanings suggested for disambiguation.
-Both sentences and terms are spans, and actual text is only stored in root SemText object.
-Span offsets are always absolute and calculated with respects to it.
+A `SemText` object contains a list of `Sentence`, which in turn can contain a list of `Term`.
+Each `Term` has a `MeaningStatus`, and possibly a selected meaning and a list of alternative meanings suggested for disambiguation.
+Both sentences and terms are spans, and actual text is only stored in root `SemText` object. `Span` offsets are always absolute and calculated with respects to it.
 Spans can't overlap.
 All of semantic text items (sentences, terms, meaning, semtext itself) can hold metadata.

-Utility functions are held in `SemTexts` class and to iterate through terms a list view and an iterator are provided.
+Utility functions are held in `SemTexts` class and to iterate through semtext terms a `TermsView` and a `TermIterator` are provided.

 <p align="center">
 <img alt="semtext uml diagram" src="img/semtext-uml.png">